Guilty as Charged (song)

 "Guilty as Charged" is the third single from Gym Class Heroes' fourth full-length album, The Quilt.

 It was released for digital download release on December 1, 2008 in the UK, it features UK R&B singer Estelle singing the chorus and a go-go beat for backing.

 It was added to BBC Radio 1's C-List on November 12, 2008.
-The song failed to chart inside the UK singles chart but did chart at #9 on the official R&B chart.
+The song peaked at No. 9 on the Official R&B chart in the UK.